-Mallory Archer Harriet Hubbard (Lauren Bacall) and a timid, nervous and a religious, Swedish woman, Greta Ohlsson (Bergman).
-Not forgetting of course, the lovers, Arbuthnott and Debenham.
+Mallory Archer Harriet Hubbard (Lauren Bacall) and a timid, nervous and religious, Swedish woman, Greta Ohlsson (Bergman).
+Not forgetting, of course, the lovers, Arbuthnott and Debenham.
 And a few more.

 Poirot finds he is sharing a cabin with McQueen.
 The next day Bianchi moves to another carriage allowing Poirot a single carriage.
 Ratchett approaches Poirot saying he has received a number of life-threatening notes both before and since boarding the train.
 Revealing he sleeps with a loaded gun underneath his pillow due to these.
 He seeks Poirot’s assistance to find out the author behind these notes, but Poirot turns the offer down.

-Poirot has a sleepless night with an interrupted sleep.
+Poirot has a night of interrupted sleep.
 Ratchett is heard to be reassured after a nightmare by a porter.
 Poirot observes a mysterious woman in a white dressing gown with a dragon walking up the carriage.

-Other evidence includes a burnt letter, a pipe cleaner, cigar, a woman’s lacy handkerchief with H embroidered on it and two matches.
+Other evidence includes a burnt letter, a pipe cleaner, a cigar, a woman’s lacy handkerchief with H embroidered on it and two matches.
 A broken pocket watch is found in Ratchett’s pocket, suggesting the murder took place at 1.15 am.
-The train was stranded a snowdrift before then and there are no fresh footprints in the snow.
-Therefore it is indicated the murderer is within the first class passengers as no-one entered or left the train after this.
+The train was stranded in a snowdrift before then and there are no fresh footprints in the snow.
+Therefore it is indicated the murderer is within the first-class passengers as no-one entered or left the train after this.

 So with the help of Bianchi and a doctor, Dr Constantine, Poirot interrogates the suspects During an interview with McQueen,